0x0539/tap.io/README.md

 game.start();
 ```

-I will try to package this boilerplate stuff more nicely at some later date.

 ### Writing a Client

-Being browser based, clients require some JS/HTML in order to get the game to load.
-It's up to you to figure
-out how to serve this content to them.
-For the snake game I made the node.js application aware of
-the client files so that it could serve them over HTTP.
-I recommend this approach.
+Clients are browsers, and browsers need to see some HTML to get started.
+That means serving an HTML

-The first thing you have to do is get the socket.io javascript.
-Usually, it is a script tag like this:
+page with some javascript on it to bootstrap the game.
+The first thing the client needs is the socket.io javascript:

 ```
 <script type="text/javascript" src="http://your.socket.server/socket.io/socket.io.js"></script>
 ```

-The next thing you have to do is include every script under lib/shared *plus* any JS you have written
+The next thing is to include every script under lib/shared *plus* any custom client JS (this includes
-that is required by your clients.
-That includes game engine JS.

-I know that's a lot of script tags.
-One day, I plan to provide a single JS file containing all of the
-tap.io scripts.
-For now, just include everything separately.

-After you've included the necessary scripts, you'll need to execute some JS to get the game running:
+the shared game engine object discussed earlier).
+A few more lines will tie everything together:

 ```
-window.Engine.plugins.push(window.SnakeEngine); // <-- your engine implementation
+window.Engine.plugins.push(window.SnakeEngine); // <-- engine implementation

 var socket = window.io.connect(window.location.hostname),
     game = new window.Game(socket),
-    renderer = new window.SnakeRenderer(), // <-- your renderer implementation
+    renderer = new window.SnakeRenderer(), // <-- renderer implementation
     renderLoop = new window.RenderLoop(game, renderer);
 ```

-I'll explain the renderer in the next section.

-Now you will actually need to know how to emit events, e.g. in response to user input.
-It's really simple,
-actually.
-Just use code like this:
+To send an event such as user input, make the following call:

 ```
-var eventData = {...};
-game.emit(Events.GAME_EVENT, eventData);
+game.send(Constants.Events.CUSTOM, { ...data... });
 ```

-When you process the event in your engine, eventData can be accessed under event.data.
+The second argument to that call, the event data, will be available in the Engine.handle call
+under event.data.

 #### Renderer

-To get the game to actually show up in the browser, you have to implement a renderer.
-The interface is simple,
+To get the game to actually show up in the browser, a renderer is required.
+The interface is an
-it is an object with a render function.
+object with a render function.
 Here is an example from the snake project:

 ```
 window.SnakeRenderer = (function(){